peteroupc/CBOR/docs/PeterO.BigInteger.md

     public int intValue();

 Converts this object's value to a 32-bit signed integer.
-This method is obsoleted by the  `intValueChecked` and  `intValueUnchecked` methods, which should be used instead.
+To make the conversion intention clearer, use the  `intValueChecked` and  `intValueUnchecked` methods instead.

 <b>Returns:</b>